 Indiana - SB 303 Direct Primary Care Agreements has passed the senate by a wide majority.
 It was assigned to the House committee on insurance where it was passed and received additional cosponsors.
 The governor signed the measure on 04/21/17 making Indiana the 19th state to pass DPC legislation.

 Florida - SB 240 Direct Primary Care and HB 161 Direct Primary Care Agreements were introduced on 01/12/17 and 01/11/17 respectively and a committee hearing took place on Feb 8th from 3:30 - 6:00 PM EST. Respective Senate and House Committees have both passed the bills unanimously.
 Drs.
 Lee Gross, Josh Umbehr, and Phil Eskew spoke along with policy analysts Bill Hurley and Katherine Restrepo.
 A video recording of the event can be viewed here.
 HB 161 has passed the House with a 107-6 vote and but alleged proponents in the Senate had secret meetings with large backers and then killed the bill by combining the DPC language with other unpopular legislation to provide cover for their true LACK of support.
 This political behavior is shameful.

-Alabama - Following in Georgia's footsteps AL introduced SB 94 and HB 309.
-If you reside in Alabama please contact your Senator to indicate your support for the legislation.
-It has a good DPC definition, and it would have been helpful (for clarity and consistency) if they included the commonly accepted phrase direct primary care.
+Alabama - Signed SB 94 into law on May 26, 2017 (HB 309 was the companion bill).
+The law has a good DPC definition, and it would have been helpful (for clarity and consistency) if they included the commonly accepted phrase direct primary care.
 They have borrowed from Georgia with most of their language.
 This is the first time I have seen a group add dentistry to "not insurance" legislation.
 While not necessary, it also is not a problem.
 Listing the 6,000 and 3,000 yearly fee caps seems misguided.
 GA made the same mistake in their proposal, but no other proposed or enacted law had this provision.
 The debate has always been about whether risk transfer was happening (at all).
 The exact amount 6,000 or otherwise is not helpful.
 The bill has passed the senate and was sent to the house on 03/07/17.